Don't let divorce damage your retirement income plans

 To get an idea whether your super balance is enough to generate that sort of income, the Australian Securities and Investments Commission (ASIC) has a retirement planner that can calculate whether you’re on track.5

-And if you don’t think you’ve got enough to retire, don’t panic, because you’ve got options, even if you aren’t earning a lot.
+And if you don’t think you’ve got enough to retire on, don’t panic, because you’ve got options, even if you aren’t earning a lot.

 Boosting your super